GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Results and discussion

-The properties of the outflow and its impact on the host galaxy can be further characterized with the estimation of the outflowing mass rate, $\dot{M}_{\rm out}$ (the rate at which the gas is being ejected by the outflow) and the energetics associated.
-The total mass of ionized gas associated to the outflow is estimated following Equation 1 from \citet{cresciBubblesOutflowsNovel2023}, that uses the \Ha luminosity of the broad component and the electron density of the outflow, $N_e$.
+The properties of the outflow and its impact on the host galaxy can be further characterised with the estimation of the outflowing mass rate, $\dot{M}_{\rm out}$ (the rate at which the gas is being ejected by the outflow), and the energetics associated.
+The total mass of ionised gas associated with the outflow is estimated following Equation 1 from \citet{cresciBubblesOutflowsNovel2023}, which uses the \Ha luminosity of the broad component and the electron density of the outflow, $N_e$.
 In our data, the only set of emission lines that can be used to constrain the electron density in the outflow is \OIIlines, since the \SIIlines doublet presents low S/N to be modelled with two kinematic components.
-Note here that the NIRSpec spectral resolution allows to barely resolve the \OIIlines and constraining the fluxes of each kinematic component is very challenging.
+We note here that the NIRSpec spectral resolution barely allows us to resolve the \OIIlines and that constraining the fluxes of each kinematic component is very challenging.
 Therefore, instead of estimating the electron density from the broad component, we assume that the outflowing gas has the same electron density as all the gas in GS\_4891 ($n_{\rm e}$ = $776\pm307$~cm$^{-3}$) estimated in Section~\ref{subsubsec:results_ne}.